abdullahsal702/Flixster_Project1_SITE/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shout out to Doug and Amantina for helping me out.